-How did such avoidance impact your ability to leverage your mind, body, and spirit to navigate the chaos?
+How did such avoidance impact your ability to navigate the chaos?

 Did you allow pain or anger to change you?

-Did you realize how the pain or anger was changing you?
+Did you realize how pain or anger was changing you?

-When you went into the grief and loss and came out the other side, did you understand that the world you found would never be the same as the world you life?
+When you went into grief and loss and came out the other side, how did that transform you?

 Today’s second reflection on pain and anger comes from poet Nikita Gill who wrote: